Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Introduction to NAT.md

 %%

 ---
-# Example SNAT flows for NAT gateway
+# Example SNAT Flows for NAT Gateway

-## Many to one SNAT with NAT gateway
+## Many to One SNAT with NAT Gateway

 virtual machines (10.0.0.1 and 10.2.0.1)
 destination IP 23.53.254.142.